oryba/hashcode2020-prep/README.md

-# hashcode2020-prep
+# Hashcode 2020 practice round

-A solution for the practice round of Google HashCode 2020
+An optimal solution for the practice round of Google HashCode 2020.

 ![Submission score](static/score.png)